knative/docs/blog/docs/articles/workflow-as-function-flow.md

 Various organisations started to look into serverless as a way of building business logic that can take advantage of the cloud.
 As it might look at first, it's not an easy task to rely strictly on functions that represent independent logic pieces.
 There is a risk of losing the big picture and by that not having full control over day-to-day operations.

-Knative comes with a great foundation to built upon when thinking about serverless, functions and events.
-Especially the Knative Eventing shines thanks to its integration with Cloud Events and various broker implementations that provide different characteristics from event delivery standpoint.
+Knative provides a great foundation to build upon when thinking about serverless, functions and events.
+Knative Eventing especially shines thanks to its integration with Cloud Events and various broker implementations that provide different characteristics from event delivery standpoint.

-At the same time, workflows (in various formats) have been seen as a good way to express business logic that allows to understand the big picture.
-Combining both (workflows and Knative Eventing) is the main topic of this article.
+At the same time, workflows in various formats have been seen as a good way to express business logic that enables understanding of the big picture.
+Combining both workflows and Knative Eventing is the main topic of this article.

-## Worfklow as a Function Flow
+## Worfklow as a function flow

-Workflows have been around for quite some time.
-It dates from the SOA (Service Oriented Architecture) times where standards such as BPEL and then BPMN were introduced.
-Various vendors started to build platforms that were built around the workflow concepts many times called Process Management Suites or Business Process Management (in short BPM).
+Workflows date from the Service Oriented Architecture (SOA) times, when standards such as BPEL and then BPMN were introduced.
+Various vendors started to build platforms that were built around the workflow concepts, often called Process Management Suites or Business Process Management (BPM).

-Most of the cases, these platforms are big, centralised servers that aim at orchestrating all other systems in a standardised way.
-That turned out to be too complex to bring value and in many cases is referred as traditional BPM which is already a thing of the past (even though still in use).
+These platforms are often big, centralised servers that aim to orchestrate all other systems in a standardised way.
+This turned out to be too complex to bring value, and in many cases is referred as traditional BPM, which is already outdated, although these are still in use today.

-Newer approaches are moving workflows to a different level, for example to make workflows completely distributed to the extend that each activity of the workflow runs as separate container.
+Newer approaches make workflows completely distributed, so that each activity of the workflow runs as separate container.

-This bring us to the concept of Workflow as a Function Flow.
-The main idea behind it is to allow users to model the business logic as complete as possible - meaning to define the business use case from the beginning till the end but take advantage of capabilities of the serverless platforms like Knative.
-That means that at runtime the workflow logic will be executed as set of functions that are
+This bring us to the concept of workflow as a function flow, which allows users to model the business logic as completely as possible.
+Users can define the business use case from the beginning until the end, and take advantage of capabilities of serverless platforms like Knative.
+That means that at runtime the workflow logic will be executed as a set of functions that are:

 - **self contained** - focus on the “one” aspect of the business logic
 - **independent** - they rely on data given to execute logic defined and return outputs regardless if they were dealing with same instance or a different one